Florentin Lukas Holzem

 Supervisor: Anette Bauer-Brandl

-Planned secondments: Roche (Purpose: Formulation manufacturing; in vitro characterization; in silco modelling) NKUA (Purpose: Evaluation of alternative in vitro model (BioGIT)
+Planned secondments: Roche (Purpose: Formulation manufacturing; in vitro characterization; in silico modelling) NKUA (Purpose: Evaluation of alternative in vitro model (BioGIT)

-The aim of the project is to benchmark a range of dissolution/permeation methods and to develop integrated PBPK models with increasing levels of complexity using a variety of enabling formulations.
-Hence, a main goal is to establish an approach for integrating in vitro dissolution/permeation data with in silico PBPK models and verify the predictions by comparison with in vivo reference data.
-Based on this project, a new guide on optimal selection of in vitro dissolution-permeation methods and in silico tools during formulation development for poorly soluble drugs should be developed.
+The aim of the project is to benchmark a range of in vitro dissolution/permeation methods using a variety of enabling formulations.
+Moreover, an approach for the integration of in vitro dissolution/permeation data with in silico PBPK models will be developed and resulting predictions will be verified by comparison with in vivo reference data.
+Based on this project, a new guide on optimal selection of in vitro dissolution-permeation methods and in silico tools during formulation development of poorly soluble drugs should be developed.